|

 It has certainly been a very interesting year so far as we draw closer to the end of the financial year.
 Our working environment has changed in so many ways.

 We are working much harder to secure stock from overseas, especially regarding PPE products that remain in high demand and vital equipment for COVID-19 testing as many factories are working with reduced employee numbers and delays in supply of raw materials around the world.
+We are so much more fortunate in Australia as many of our counterparts overseas struggle to maintain their jobs.

 We have excellent stock of Surgical 3 ply Face Masks, Haier Ultra-Low Temperature Freezers and BRAND Transferpette-S Adjustable Pipettors/ Pipettor Packages (CE-IVD, DE-M).